Hilton Worldwide

 Hilton Worldwide Holdings Inc. is an American multinational hospitality company that manages and franchises a broad portfolio of hotels, resorts, and timeshare properties.
 Founded by Conrad Hilton in May 1919, the company is now led by Christopher J. Nassetta.
 Hilton is headquartered in Tysons, Virginia, United States.

 As of December 31, 2023, the company's portfolio includes 7,530 properties (including timeshare properties) with 1,182,937 rooms in 118 countries and territories.
-Hilton owns or leases 51 properties, manages 800 properties, and franchises out 6,679 properties to independent franchisees or companies.
+Hilton owns or leases 51 properties, manages 800 properties, and franchises out the remainder.